 The dust is settling and we’re about to open our doors: the Faculty of Science’s newest entrepreneurship and experiential learning support framework is coming January 2020!

 The Science Innovation Hub is a physical laboratory workspace located in Earth Sciences and Chemistry room 319, exactly where Velocity Science used to be.
 We are supported by the Faculty of Science and will be housing student teams from a variety of programs including:

-The Concept Science program is designed for student-teams and faculty-led teams who have a product idea with an element of biology, chemistry, or physics.
+The Concept Science program is a collaboration between Concept and the Faculty of Science and is designed for student-teams and faculty-led teams who have a product idea with an element of scientific exploration.
 Concept Science can help teams validate the opportunities envisioned for their technology, from a business and technical perspective.
 This is achieved through goal-setting exercises, mentorship from advisors with science startup experience and beginning and end-of-term touch points.

-More information about the program and how to apply can be found on the Concept website.
+For more information on this program and how to apply, please visit the Concept Science website.

 The Conrad School of Entrepreneurship and Business is the academic engine for entrepreneurship at Waterloo, offering business and entrepreneurship education for undergraduate students in all faculties.
 Conrad offers the Minor in Entrepreneurship, an eight-course minor that combines Business, Entrepreneurship and Technology (BET) courses with an entrepreneurial experience component, focused on either venture creation or corporate entrepreneurship.